 - 1-2 Pocket Folders

 The school or teacher may provide anything else they should need.
-If you are a homeschooling family like us, you’ll most likely already have the supplies in place and organized.
+If you are a homeschooling family like us, you’ll likely already have the supplies and organized in your homeschool room or area.

 As you prepare to purchase 7th-grade school supplies, remember these tips and suggestions.
 They’ll help you save money and be less overwhelmed as the new school year begins.

 Do you have any suggestions you’d like to share?
 Let me know in the comments below!
 In the meantime, if you’re looking for a bundle of supplies, check this out!